reevik/shade/README.md

     .withRoutingCriterion(countingCriterion)
     .withRoutingMode(RoutingMode.A_SIDE)
     .build();

-    EndpointRouter<String> router=new EndpointRouter<>(routingConfiguration);
+    EndpointRouter<String> router = new EndpointRouter<>(routingConfiguration);
     String result=router.route();
 ```

-It takes two commands which implement the integration logic with the A and B side, a validator
-which validates the results of A and B endpoints, routing criterion to decide when the B side should
+The RoutingConfiguration takes two commands which implement the integration logic with the A and B side, a validator which validates the results of A and B endpoints, routing criterion to decide when the B side should
-be
-called, and the routing mode.
-Routing mode can be A_SIDE, which opens the A gate permanently,
-B_SIDE, SHADOW_MODE_PASSIVE, in case the A-B validation succeeds, it still returns the result from
-the A side, SHADOW_MODE_ACTIVE, in case the A-B validation succeeds, Darkest returns the result
-object from B side.
+be called, and the routing mode.
+Routing mode can be A_SIDE, which opens the A gate permanently, B_SIDE, SHADOW_MODE_PASSIVE, in case the A-B validation succeeds, it still returns the result from the A side, SHADOW_MODE_ACTIVE, in case the A-B validation succeeds, Darkest returns the result object from B side.

 ## Bugs and Feedback